Adityabandaru18/Landing-Page-Design/README.md

 # BootStrap
-This website is done mostly by using Bootstrap and a little bit of Vanilla CSS.
+This website is mainly done by Bootstrap Framework with some flavors of vanilla CSS pouring in some must needed aspects.